 Kentucky currently has a Tableau dashboard for oversight of psychotropic medication prescribed to children in OOHC.
-Tableau allows the user to select variables of interest to query the data about utilization.
+The Tableau dashboard allows the user to select variables of interest to query the data about utilization.
 Variables include age, sex, class of medication, number of medications per child, and combinations at the macro level.